 You get Google Assistant built in, and you can summon the A.I. hands-free instead of pressing the button on the remote.
 With Android TV, you get the new Google TV content-curation interface plus Chromecast, so you can stream from Android phones and tablets.

 Apple’s AirPlay 2 and HomeKit are also embedded for full support for iPhones, iPads, and Macs, and the Apple TV app is available too, so you can access all your purchased iTunes content and subscribe to Apple TV+ if you desire.

 - 85-inch Z9J: $10,000, available for pre-order in summer 2021

 - 75-inch Z9J: $8,000, available for pre-order in summer 2021

 For 2021, Sony has upped its OLED game considerably with the Master Series A90J, a 4K OLED TV that has increased brightness and contrast when compared to the company’s 2020 lineup.

 Along with the new XR technologies, Sony has moved into full support for HDMI 2.1, including HDMI eARC, 4K resolution at 120Hz, auto low latency mode (ALLM), and variable refresh rate (VRR), which will be added via a firmware update later this year.

-This is in addition to a huge array of features like Dolby Vision, Dolby Atmos, IMAX Enhanced, an aluminum backlit remote with voice, and Acoustic Surface Audio+.
+This is in addition to a huge array of features, like Dolby Vision, Dolby Atmos, IMAX Enhanced, a backlit aluminum remote with voice control, and Acoustic Surface Audio+.

 - 65-inch A90J OLED TV: